 We are already starting to see some winners and losers in the move, and there are many lessons to be learnt.
 The key one being – don’t treat an S/4HANA implementation the same way you did ECC.
 In that way lies the disaster.

 Similarly, technology is moving so fast, we cannot take 4 years to implement S/4HANA and then think of AI.
 We need to think differently.
+If we don’t understand these concepts and buy into it from day one, no S/4HANA implementation will go well.
+Here’s why:

 “Am I confident in my team, their capability, and their understanding of these technological changes?
 Do I understand what we are doing, and why it will make my business better?
 Is the scope game changing enough to actually deliver value?
 Have we done enough thinking, validation, and challenges on our programme to know that it’s the right approach, and is achievable?
 Do I have the right thought leaders who have seen and done this before, that can coach and guide my team?”